Neutron CLI

 Install once.
 Run anything.

-$ neutron new my-app # scaffold from 20+ templates
+$ neutron new my-app --lang typescript # scaffold a project

 $ neutron dev # HMR dev server

-$ neutron db reset # wipe and re-seed
+$ neutron db reset # wipe and recreate the database

 $ neutron studio # standalone Studio server

-$ neutron mcp --stdio # MCP server for AI clients
+$ neutron mcp # MCP server over stdio

 $ neutron desktop dev # Tauri desktop dev